torphix/Music-Genre-Classification/README.md

 ## Setup

 - Note: code has been tested on linux and macOS we have tried to keep the environment as OS agnostic as possible however as we don't own a windows machine we cannot on windowsOS.
-- Due to package conflicts between tensorflow and streamlit (package used to create UI) two diffent environment setups are necessary
+- Due to package conflicts between tensorflow and streamlit (package used to create UI) it is necessary to use a seperate environment for  viewing the UI
 ### Keras Neural Network Environment Setup
 ```
 conda env create -f conda.yaml